 Distance 4.0 KM / 2.49 MI EAST to Hotel

 Turn left on to Ploenchit Road and another left turn till you are on Phetchburi Road.
 Turn right for Phetchburi road and right agin to get to Sukhumvit Road.
 Turn left and continue down Sukhumvit road for 500 metres till you reach Sukhumvit station.

 - Indoor car parking available for 800 vehicles.
 Car parking is available free of charge for in-house guests.

 - Valet Parking Available

 - Parking Area Equipped with Lights

 To arrive at InterContinental Bangkok, it takes approximately 40 minutes from Suvarnabhumi Airport.
-BMW 7 series hotel limousines are available upon your request.
+The newest model, Mercedes-Benz S class as hotel limousines are available upon your request.
 For a reservation, please call + 66 2656 0056 at least two hours prior to your arrival time.